This page was last updated: July 7

 Student Care Fund

-We are aware that students may be facing unexpected financial burdens as a result of the COVID-19 pandemic.
-The university is collecting money for students struggling with unexpected expenses — including housing, food, resources for remote learning, storage, medical and travel and loss of income from their on- or off-campus jobs or work-study positions.
+Quinnipiac is committed to providing support to our students who are facing unexpected financial hardship.
+The university is collecting money for students struggling with unexpected expenses — including housing, food, resources for remote learning, storage, medical, travel, and loss of income from their on- or off-campus jobs or work-study positions.

 How to Best Protect Yourself

 Please remember that the best protection is self-protection and self-monitoring, especially in this flu season.
 We have an obligation to stay away from others if we are ill, or suspect we are ill.
 Health officials recommend the following measures to minimize your risk of contracting any virus: